Starlink is the massively ambitious satellite internet constellation run by SpaceX.

 Starlink Standard Dish (Gen 3 - w/kickstand)

-The Starlink Standard dish (Gen 3) has no motors and instead has a removable kickstand to have a slight angle for optimal aiming and rain runoff.
-It also can be laid flat depending on the application.
+The Starlink Standard dish (Gen 3) features no motors and instead includes a removable kickstand, allowing for a slight angle to achieve optimal aiming and rain runoff.
+It can also be laid flat depending on the application.

-Starlink also offers accessories for more conventional fixed mounting onto vehicles, roofs and poles.
+Starlink offers accessories for more conventional fixed mounting onto vehicles, roofs, and poles.

-If you are laying it relatively flat on a vehicle mount, then there is no need to stress on the manual aiming and it will work just fine flat or slight angle in any direction.
+If you are laying it relatively flat, such as for a permanent vehicle mount, then there is no need to stress on the manual aiming, and it will work just fine flat or at a slight angle in any direction.

 The Gen 3 Starlink Standard dish returns to using more typical RJ45 cables between the router and the dish that snap into place and should prove to be much more durable than the fragile proprietary connectors used on the Gen 2 Standard Actuated dish.

-Starlink also uses separate AC power supply for the Gen 3 dish instead of integrated into the router.
+Starlink also uses a separate AC power supply for the Gen 3 dish instead of being integrated into the router.
 This makes the router a bit thinner and lighter.

-The Gen 3 router also includes two RJ45 lan ports to hardwire to your own devices or 3rd party router.
+The Gen 3 router also includes two RJ45 LAN ports to hardwire to your own devices or 3rd third-party router.

 Dish Specs (3rd Generation)